Skip to main content

 • EXCEL: the format created by Excel's NOW() function (Ex: 12/31/2007 12:59:59 a.m )

 • OBSTYPE: The type of observation in the data file.
-It can be CCD, DSLR, or PEP (for Photoelectric Photometry).
+It can be CCD, DSLR, PEP (for Photoelectric Photometry).
 If absent, it is assumed to be CCD.
-Note (27 June 2012): If you have DSLR observations, DSLR is now an option for the OBSTYPE parameter.
+If you use a CMOS camera please report it as CCD.
+[If you are submitting photographic/photovisual observations, please use the Visual File Format instead of the Extended File Format.
+See the Visual File Format explanation for details.]

 The OBSCODE and DATE parameters may also be included elsewhere in the data.
 Our data processing software will read these parameters and will expect all following data to adhere to them.
 (For example, you can add "#OBSCODE=TST01" to the report and all subsequent observations will be attributed to observer TST01.)